Layla Miller: X-Factor Investigations

-Civil War

-During the Superhero Civil War, Quicksilver makes repeated attempts to enter X-Factor Investigations Headquarters.
-Each time, he is thwarted by Layla, whom Quicksilver comes to consider his nemesis.

-When the rest of the team are discussing their stance in the war, they eventually begin to talk about M-Day.
-Later it is revealed that she knew the truth about why and how it happened, leaving the other members distrustful of her.

-Silent War

-When the Inhumans come looking for Quicksilver, Layla advises him that Black Bolt is not going to kill him during the confrontation and that he should take a small trip to the future to see the outcome of what happens to them.
-She and Jamie go to the meeting where she reveals to Jamie that she tried to kill Pietro but could not because he escaped and that his actions are meant to happen.

 X-Cell and Nicole

 A group made up of ex-mutants by the name of X-Cell, who believe the government has depowered mutants, hides in Mutant Town.
 When Siryn and Monet return from France, they bring an ex-mutant named Nicole, which shocks Layla because she did not know of her arrival.
 Layla visits Quicksilver, who had restored most of X-Cell's powers.
 She reveals to Callisto and Marrow that it was he and Wanda Maximoff who caused the Decimation; the government did not depower them, and Pietro has lied.
 After a failed attempt on Layla's life, Nicole is tripped by Layla and falls in front of a train, which destroys her, revealing she was actually a robot.

-Around this time, she is also offered a place among Nick Fury's Secret Warriors by Daisy Johnson but declines, claiming the mutants will need her more.
+Around this time, Daisy Johnson offers Layla to join Nick Fury's Secret Warriors, but she declines, claiming the mutants will need her more.

 Messiah Complex

 Layla goes with one of Jamie's dupes to investigate an alternate future caused by the birth of the mutant messiah.
 While there, they discover that the mutants are living in internment camps.
-While in an internment camp, the mutant scanners alternate between detecting Layla as a mutant and detecting Layla as human.
+While in an internment camp, the mutant scanners alternate between detecting Layla as a mutant and as a human.
 They learn from a child version of Bishop that the mutant messiah had caused this world.
-Layla then proceeds to kill the dupe to send the information back to the original Jamie, leaving her alone and stranded in the future.
+Layla kills the dupe to send the information back to the original Jamie, leaving her alone and stranded in the future.